Pat Curran (New Zealand politician): Political career

 In 1947 he stood unsuccessfully for the Auckland City Council in a contest which saw all Labour candidates defeated.
 He stood on the Labour ticket again in 1953 and was successful, and was re-elected in 1956.
 During his time on the council he was chairman of the traffic committee and oversaw the introduction of Traffic lights to Auckland.
+In 1956 Curran and Mary Dreaver, who were both committee chairs on the 1953-56 council ignored a local ruling by the party that Labour councillors must refuse any future council chairmanships.
+Curran stated "We are elected to do a job.
+If I am asked to take a chairmanship again I will take it."
 In 1958 he introduced the Barnes Dance system of pedestrian crossing to solve intersection blockages, the first in New Zealand was situated Queen Street.
+Later that same year he was elected vice-president of the New Zealand Traffic Institute.

 In May 1959 he was injured in a three-car accident near Sanson in which three people were killed.
 One of the others injured was Western Maori MP Iriaka Rātana.
 He and the others injured in the crash were taken to Palmerston North Hospital.
 He was treated for head injuries and fractured ribs but did not receive any serious injuries and recovered soon after.

 He stood for the mayoralty in a 1957 by-election as an independent, but polled poorly receiving only 3.35 percent of the vote.
 He did not stand for the council in 1959, but stood again one final time in 1965 as an independent, but was unsuccessful.